Ocean acidification in the Great Barrier Reef

 Ocean acidification threatens the Great Barrier Reef by reducing the viability and strength of coral reefs.
 The Great Barrier Reef, considered one of the seven natural wonders of the world and a biodiversity hotspot, is located in Australia.
 Similar to other coral reefs, it is experiencing degradation due to ocean acidification.
 Ocean acidification results from a rise in atmospheric carbon dioxide, which is taken up by the ocean.
 This process can increase sea surface temperature, decrease aragonite, and lower the pH of the ocean.
-The more humanity consumes fossil fuels, the more the ocean absorbs released CO₂, furthering ocean acidification.
+The more humanity consumes fossil fuels, the more the ocean absorbs released CO2, furthering ocean acidification.

-Calcifying organisms are under risk, due to the resulting lack of aragonite in the water and the decreasing pH.
-This occurs when ocean water combines with carbon dioxide to make carbonic acid and hydrogen ions, effectively acidifying the water.
-This process blocks many calcifying organisms from utilizing the carbonate ion in carbonic acid to make calcium carbonate (aragonite).
-Calcium carbonate is what the calcifying organisms use to make their shells and skeletons.
-Carbonate ions bond to the excess hydrogen ions in acidified waters, so the calcifying organisms slowly lose the ability to make their shells.
-The organisms work harder to rebuild their shells, which leads to loss of time for reproduction.
-Also, if too many hydrogen ions are in the water (indication of acidity), the ions will start to break apart the calcium carbonate molecules that make up the shells, essentially dissolving their shells.

 This decreased health of coral reefs, particularly the Great Barrier Reef, can result in reduced biodiversity.
 Organisms can become stressed due to ocean acidification and the disappearance of healthy coral reefs, such as the Great Barrier Reef, is a loss of habitat for several taxa.
+Ocean acidification makes it harder for organisms to reproduce affecting the ecosystem in the Great Barrier Reef.

+Species of fish can be affected immensely from ocean acidification which disrupts the overall ecosystem.
+There is a possible solution that can reverse the effects of ocean acidification called alkalization injection.
+Alkalization injection injects a solution into the ocean and increases the pH of the water.
+Coral reefs are very important to society and the economy.